and advanced technologies

 But there are certain obstacles and limitations of conventional microbiological methods, that researchers have to overcome in order to gain the required knowledge.

-Up to 99% of the bacteria present in the human body are non-cultivable and cannot be detected with this analysis technique.
-Furthermore, anaerobic conditions need to be reconstructed in order to understand microbial activities and to obtain enrichments and pure cultures, which makes the detection and analysis of strictly anaerobic microorganisms extremely challenging.
+Up to 99% of the bacteria present in the human body are non-cultivable or difficult to cultivate on artificial cultivation media.
+Furthermore, in most cases anaerobic conditions need to be applied in order to obtain enrichments and pure cultures and to understand microbial activities of the microbiome.
+If it succeeds, process is time-consuming which makes the detection and analysis of strictly anaerobic microorganisms extremely challenging.

 Usefulness of molecular biology

-Modern methods like Next Generation Sequencing (NGS) can analyze and thus resolve the species of the microbiome in a very short time.
-But there are several problems: any inhibitor components present in the sample may affect the sensitivity of the assay or even lead to false results.
-The formation of chimera may lead to false sequences.
-And additionally sequence analysis cannot provide any information about the cells viability and cell-cell interactions.
+Modern methods such as Next Generation Sequencing (NGS) can comprehensively analyze and resolve the bacteria of the microbiome in a very short time, without the need for cultivation.
+However, there are several unresolved issues: Inhibitors present in the sample can affect the sensitivity of the assay and lead to false results.
+Chimera formation during PCR can lead to false identities.
+And last but not least, the sequence analysis does not provide any information about the cells viability or cell-cell interactions.

-Although NGS may provide a powerful overview and millions of sequences in a short time it is not an all-purpose weapon.
-It can’t track specific microorganisms, or analyze for host-microbiome interactions.
-It allows an overview but not a direct look into the sample.
-This makes it very hard to correctly assess microbial realities, as crucial information may be missing.
+Although NGS may provide a powerful overview of the present bacteria by delivering huge amounts of sequences, it is not an all-purpose method.
+It can't neither track specifically certain microorganisms, nor analyze for host-microbiome interactions.
+It allows an overview but nodirect look into the real composition of samples.
+Therefore, correct microbial realities are hard to assess as crucial information may be missing.

 We fill the gap between the pharmaceutical industry and knowledge about the microbiome